peopleanalyst

 • root cause diagnosis predicts plan effectiveness

-• pay strategy positioning influences salesperson motivation
+• pay positioning influences salesperson motivation

-• performance measures influences salesperson motivation
+• performance measures quality predicts salesperson motivation

-• plan mechanics influences salesperson motivation
+• plan mechanics design influences salesperson motivation

-• salesperson motivation predicts sales performance
+• salesperson motivation mediates sales performance

 • sales performance predicts plan effectiveness